Marvel’s smallest hero is back in action this summer, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.

-The biggest thing to know going into Ant-Man and the Wasp is that’s it’s expected to be set before Infinity War, so it won’t follow up directly on the climax of that film and, you know, the death of half of all living things in the universe.
+The biggest thing to know going into Ant-Man and the Wasp is that’s it’s set before Infinity War, so it doesn’t follow up directly on the climax of that film and, you know, the death of half of all living things in the universe.

-That doesn’t mean it won’t tie in to Avengers 3 and 4 though - there’s been a lot of fan speculation that the Quantum Realm - briefly explored in Ant-Man and no doubt more prominent in the sequel - will somehow prove key to undoing Thanos’s slaughter in the fourth Avengers film, out next summer.
+That doesn’t mean it doesn't tie in to Avengers 4 though - there’s been a lot of fan speculation that the Quantum Realm - briefly explored in Ant-Man and no doubt more prominent in the sequel - will somehow prove key to undoing Thanos’s slaughter in the fourth Avengers film, out next summer.

-The trailers already show a few glimpses of the Quantum Realm, and it’s expected that Scott and Hope will travel there to find her mother, Janet van Dyne, and in the process find some tech that could prove crucial in Avengers 4 - or simply accidentally survive the attack from the safety of the parallel dimension.
+The trailers already show a few glimpses of the Quantum Realm, and the team travel there to find Hope's mother, Janet van Dyne, and in the process find some tech that could prove crucial in Avengers 4 - or simply accidentally survive the attack from the safety of the parallel dimension.

 That might mean the film’s ending brings the timeline up to date with Infinity War, revealing what happens to the Ant-Man cast in the process.

 That’s enough about Infinity War though.
 What about Ant-Man and the Wasp itself?
 It looks like there are two villains at play: Walton Goggins’ Sonny Burch, and Hannah John-Kamen’s Ghost.